mansoorabbas123/jiffy-server-cylic/README.md

 so far:
-created node repo with express and sequelize, setup migrations and seeders along db test created seeder file for creating admin user (incomplete) created migration for adding role in user table ( later i will combine it with seeder and first migration ) JWT authentication with refresh token strategy
+created node repo with express and sequelize, setup migrations and seeders along db test created seeder file for creating admin user created migration for adding role in user table created seeders for creating admin user in database JWT authentication with refresh token strategy

 CREATE APIS FOR CATEGORY:
 Steps:
-1) Create migrations for category tables and its relations
+1) Create migrations for category table (done)
-2) Create middleware for admin authentication and athorization
+2) Create middleware for authentication and athorization (done)
 3) Create endpoints for create/get/update/delete category